BitPassion/v2.vuejs/src/guide/application.md

 The Vue.js core library is designed to be focused and flexible - it's just a view layer library that doesn't enforce any application-level architecture.
 While this can be great for integrating with existing projects, it could be a challenge for those with less experience to build larger scale applications from scratch.

-The Vue.js ecosystem provides a set of tools and libraries on how to build large SPAs with Vue.
+The Vue.js ecosystem provides a set of tools, libraries on how to build large SPAs with Vue.
 This part is where we start get a bit "framework"-ish, but it's really just an opinionated list of recommendations; you still get to pick what to use for each part of the stack.

 ## Modularization